AlexTsikhun/it-company-task-manager/README.md

 - Add support for Projects and Teams, different teams can work on different projects, and also inside projects there are a lot of tasks to do (complicated).

+toDo
-add which worker should do this task/ or has this position
+- add which worker should do this task/ or has this position
+- in all tasks page show completed and not yes tasks
+- all where complete = true

+future work - add alternative solution (client side with JS) for completed/uncompleted tasks when in `all`, btn should be unactive